Wallace Reid: Popular culture

 In the biopic Valentino (1977), Reid is portrayed as a bicycle-riding, childish movie star.

 The 1980 documentary Hollywood episode "Single Beds and Double Standards" presented Reid's addiction as recalled by people who worked with him: Karl Brown, Henry Hathaway, Gloria Swanson, and stuntman Bob Rose.
-Later in 2011 this would later by summarised further in the second episode of Paul Merton's Birth of Hollywood.
+Later in 2011, this would later be summarised further in the second episode of Paul Merton's Birth of Hollywood.

 A biography appeared in 2007, the first work on Reid's life since his mother's personal recollections were published shortly after the actor's death.

-A section of the book Hollywood Babylon that gave a biographic sketch of Reid was criticized in 2018 on the "You Must Remember This" podcast hosted by Karina Longworth.
+A section of the book Hollywood Babylon that gave a biographical sketch of Reid was criticized in 2018 on the You Must Remember This podcast hosted by Karina Longworth.